Piano Students are Better STEM Students

 Creating your personal musical résumé starts with the first lesson, but it can only grow if you stick with your lessons, and you'll only do that if you are progressing and enjoying yourself!
-I meet many students starting in the first grade and I see them off to college; we build a relationship through music which lasts us a lifetime.
+I meet many students in the first grade, and in the blink of an eye, am seeing them off to college; we build a relationship through music which lasts us a lifetime.

 Parents and Children Playing Together

 Nothing is more enjoyable than teaching students and their parents to play "four hands" pieces together (sometimes even six hands!)
 In our recitals, some of the most beautiful moments are watching parents sitting side-by-side with their children on the piano.
 Where cellphones and tablet devices isolate children from their parents, playing piano together builds a stronger bond between them.
 Not to mention that it's a lot of fun!

 According to a study published by the NIH, (Sept 2013), "...piano lessons decreased depression, induced positive mood states, and improved the psychological and physical QOL [Quality of Life] of the elderly.
 Our results suggest that playing piano and learning to read music can be a useful intervention in older adults to promote cognitive reserve (CR) and improve subjective well-being."

 I have many adult students, including those starting from scratch, as well as music teachers interested in developing their proficiency.
 They all recognize the importance of exercising their brains to up their game, to supplement their gym and yoga classes, or to decompress from a stressful days' work.